About the route from Cao Bang to Ba Be Lake

 Option 1: By private car from Cao Bang to Ba Be Lake

-Why choose a private car
+Why a private car

 How it works

-Cost and who it is for
+Cost and who it suits

 Option 2: By bus from Cao Bang to Ba Be Lake